§154. Records open to inspection; copying; exceptions

 to it pursuant to this Subparagraph.

-D.(1) Notwithstanding the provisions of this Section, the registrar shall not disclose
+D.(1) Notwithstanding the provisions of this Section, the registrar, the clerk of court,

 qualifying of the candidate and the general election.

-(1) or (2) of this Subsection shall also issue decertification notices to the registrar of voters
+(1) of this Subsection shall also issue a decertification notice to the registrar of voters when

 E. Notwithstanding the provisions of this Section or any other law to the contrary,